Take advantage of EV tax credits and rebates

 Second, the tax credit is less for certain models with smaller batteries – for example, many plug-in hybrids.
 (That doesn't apply to any of the vehicles in this EV Sales EVent.)

-Third – and very importantly – the amount of federal tax credit you get will depend on your federal income tax liability for 2020.
+Third – and very importantly – the amount of federal tax credit you get will depend on your federal income tax liability.
 You can claim a credit for no more than the amount of tax you owe, and the credit can be used only for the tax year in which the purchase is made.

 Example 1: Jane Doe buys an EV that qualifies for a $7,500 credit.
 Her federal tax owed for the year of purchase (including employer withholdings and self-employment pre-payments) is $5,000.
 Jane will receive a $5,000 refund.